Agent Definition Guide: Creating Custom Agents

 Always explain your architectural decisions and provide working examples.

-field in the YAML must be unique across all your agents.
+Important: The filename can be anything ending in .md, but the id field in the YAML must be unique across all your agents.

 Step 4: Load Your Agent